 - Art and art-making are at the center of the project.

 - Projects address the program goal and have a clear plan and partnerships identified to accomplish the project.
-Majority of funding must go directly to the artist(s), to support their time, equipment and/or materials needed, etc.
+Majority of funding must go directly to the artist(s), to support the artmaking (their time, equipment and/or materials needed, etc).

-- Final decisions will be made by the end of January 2019.
+- Final decisions will be made in March 2020.

 Questions and Info Sessions

 For any questions please contact CURA staff:

 - C Terrence Anderson at email@example.com or 612-624-8988